OneGneissGuy/ADS1100-1/README.md

 __getvalue()__
 Parameters:     None
 Description:    Reads the ADC value data regardless of the fact it is recent or not.
-Works (obligatory) in continous reading mode, optional in the single mode.
+Works (obligatory) in continuous reading mode, optional in the single mode.
 Read the __value__ int16_t instead.
 Returns:        int16_t (can be negative if Vin- is not wired to GND.
 If wired to GND, a slight negative value is still possible

 __configure(uint8_t singleMode, uint8_t dataRate, uint8_t gain)__